 - Purchase the complete Expat Arrivals Oslo Guide (PDF)

-Oslo, the capital of Norway, is situated at the head of the 110-mile (177km) long Oslo Fjord.
+Oslo, the capital of Norway, is situated at the head of the Oslo Fjord, which is 110 miles (177km) long.
 Regardless of which direction it is entered from, whether by air, sea or road, expats will likely be struck by the profusion of nature surrounding the city.
-Nestled between water, islands and forested hills, Oslo's physical layout is closely linked with its natural features, and the city's surrounding scenery is simply breathtaking.
+Nestled between water, islands and forested hills, Oslo's physical layout is closely linked with its natural features, and the city's surrounding scenery is simply breathtaking with a quality of life to match.

 Oslo is the biggest city in Norway and has been the Norwegian capital for 700 years.
 King Harald III of Norway founded the city around 1048.
 After it was destroyed by a fire in 1624, the Danish-Norwegian king Christian IV rebuilt the city as Christiania (briefly also spelt Kristiania).
 In 1925, the original name Oslo was restored by law, a decision that caused much debate at the time.
 Even now, there is much disagreement as to the meaning of the name 'Oslo'.

-For several years Oslo's population of around 650,000 has been growing at an annual rate of around two percent.
-A large portion of this growth stems from immigration, which in turn, is changing it into an increasingly cosmopolitan city.
+For several years, Oslo's population of around 650,000 has been growing at an annual rate of around two percent.
+A large portion of this growth stems from immigration, which is in turn changing it into an increasingly cosmopolitan city.
 The immigrant and expat share of the population in the city now stands at more than 25 percent.

 The largest groups of immigrants are Pakistanis, Chileans, Somalis and Swedes, while large numbers of British and American expats work here, primarily in the oil, gas and shipping industries.